 An international teacher and speaker, Mark has visited and supported many Wave classes, theater projects, and film festival screenings in the United States and internationally, including in the US, Canada, England, Germany, Austria, Belgium, Netherlands, Denmark, Spain, Israel and India.
 Providing media support in TV, radio and print, Mark has been quoted in the London Sunday Times, The Daily Telegraph, The Guardian, The Jerusalem Post, and The Huffington Post.
 He has spoken at Holocaust centers and synagogues, and a highlight of his work was a presentation at the United Nations.

 Mark is currently a PhD student in the Holocaust and Genocide Studies program at Gratz College.
 He holds a Master’s in Nonprofit [NGO] Leadership from Seattle University, and a BA in Architecture from the University of California at Berkeley.
 While at Berkeley (and before that at UC Santa Barbara) Mark witnessed the major student demonstrations and riots in the late 60s.
 One fun anecdote is that 6 months after the Wave class, Mark attended Dulwich College in London (the type of school Harry Potter was modeled after).
 Mark is a lifelong civic volunteer and activist, with a long history of community service, coming from a family of teachers and public servants.
-He cares deeply about the issues the Wave story raises, including leaders/followers, critical thinking, and promoting responsible and positive behavior in our complex world and democracy.
+He cares deeply about the issues the Wave story raises, including leaders/followers, critical thinking, human rights, and promoting responsible and positive behavior in our complex world and democracy.
 Mark has traveled to over 50 countries and all seven continents, and is a licensed hot air balloon pilot.

 About Mark’s Visits